simulogics/airlinesim-docs/content/docs/user-interface/company/company-overview/index.en.md

 ### Small Logo

 You can add a smaller version of your logo which will be displayed throughout the game (on arrival and departure billboards, for example).
 This image must have a size of 120 x 23 pixels.
-Please make sure it also complies with our logo guidelines (available under Database > Naming Rules in any game world) and keep in mind that the design will need to be approved by two out of three moderators before being activated.
+Please make sure it also complies with our logo guidelines (available under Database > Naming Rules in any game world) and keep in mind that the design will need to be approved by multiple moderators before being activated.

 ## Settings (Game)